MiaLWGH/WiSTraining/README.md

    https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connect-rdp.html

-4. Stop, Start and reboot your Windows instance.
+3. Stop, Start and Reboot your Windows instance.
 Please follow the steps in "Manually stop and start your instances":

    https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Stop_Start.html

+   Questions:
+   - After stopping and starting, can you still connect to the instance?
+Do you know why?
+How to reconnect?
+      - Hint: pay attention to the "Public IPv4 DNS".
-   Question: When the instance is stopped, can you still connect to it?
+   - Do you know how to reboot the instance?
+After that, can you connect to the instance?

-11. Terminate your Windows instance: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html
+4. Terminate your Windows instance: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html

 * Linux:
 1. Launch a Linux instance from console: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html